Piers Haggard

 Piers Inigo Haggard, OBE (18 March 1939 – 11 January 2023) was a British director who worked in film, television, and theatre.

 Early life

-Haggard was born in London, the son of Morna Gillespie and the actor, poet, and novelist Stephen Haggard.
+A member of the Haggard family, he was born in London, the son of Morna Gillespie and the actor, poet, and novelist Stephen Haggard.
 He was the great-great-nephew of the writer Sir Henry Rider Haggard.

 At the age of one, Haggard was evacuated with his mother and older brother Paul to New York where his paternal grandfather Godfrey Haggard was the British consul-general.
 Shortly after they left, his father wrote his sons a letter, which later that year was published in the Atlantic Monthly as "I'll Go to Bed at Noon: A Soldier's Letter to His Sons".
 Haggard and his mother returned to Britain after his brother's death from diphtheria.
 There a younger brother, Mark, was born.